 15 Best Classic Books For Teens

-“Little Women” by Louisa May Alcott, is one of our personal favorite novels.
-It describes the life of the March family post the Civil War in the 19th century.
-The love and compassion that the sister had for each other is noteworthy.
+“Little Women” by Louisa May Alcott describes the life of the March family post the American Civil War in the 19th century.
+The love and compassion that the sisters have for each other is noteworthy.
 It is believed that the March family is largely based on Alcott’s real-life family.

-“To Kill A Mockingbird,” a stupendous novel of a childhood in the Southern town and the crisis of conscience, became a critical success and a bestseller soon after its publication in 1960.
-It won the Pulitzer Prize in 1961 and was also adapted into a film that went on to grab the Academy Award.
-Dramatic, compassionate and deeply moving, “To Kill A Mockingbird” takes the readers to the roots of the human behavior.
+“To Kill A Mockingbird,” a stupendous novel about childhood in the Southern town and the crisis of conscience, became a critical success and a bestseller soon after its publication in 1960.
+It won the Pulitzer Prize in 1961 and was also adapted into a film that went on to win several Academy Awards.
+Dramatic, compassionate and deeply moving, “To Kill A Mockingbird” takes the readers to the roots of human behavior.
 This is one of the best classic novels for teens.
 Click on the video to know more about the book.

-In North America, a young girl Katniss Everdeen is chosen to leave her impoverished district and travel to the Capitol for a battle in the Savage Hunger Games.
-But for Katniss Everdeen, winning the Games put her deeper in the danger as she begins to unravel to the strict social order of Panem.
+In America, a young girl, Katniss Everdeen, is chosen to leave her impoverished district and travel to the Capitol for a battle in the savage Hunger Games.
+But for Katniss, winning the Games puts her deeper in danger as she fights against the strict social order of Panem.

-The three-volume epic by J.R.R.
-Tolkien chronicles the War of the Ring, in which Frodo and his friends set out to destroy the evil Ring of Power and restore peace to the Middle Earth.
+The three-volume epic, “Lord of the Rings” by J.R.R.
+Tolkien, chronicles the War of the Ring, in which Frodo and his friends set out to destroy the evil Ring of Power and restore peace to Middle Earth.
 The trilogy has established some of the most popular and enduring tropes in fantasy literature.

 Price: $ 11.49

-“Anne Of Green Gables”, a collection of 8 novels by L.M.
-Montgomery, narrates the story of Anne Shirly.
-Anne is a spunky redhead who arrived at the Prince Edward Island to help an elderly brother and sister, Matthew and Marilla Cuthbert, run their farm.
-But when she realizes that the Cuthberts wanted to adopt a boy instead of a girl, she tries to win over them and subsequently wins over the readers too.
+“Anne Of Green Gables,” a collection of eight novels by L.M.
+Montgomery, narrates the story of Anne Shirley.
+Anne is a spunky red-headed orphan who arrives in Prince Edward Island to help an elderly brother and sister, Matthew and Marilla Cuthbert, run their farm.
+When she realizes that the Cuthberts wanted to adopt a boy instead of a girl, she tries to win them over.

-“Lord Of The Flies” is an enthralling story about a group of small kids marooned on a coral island.
-It seemed fun and games initially, but later turned into a nightmare of death and panic for the boys.
-The “Lord Of The Flies” is a stimulating piece and gives a brutal portrait of human nature.
-In fact, it’s now a cult story.
+“Lord Of The Flies” is an enthralling story about a group of small boys marooned on a coral island.
+It is all fun and games initially, but it later turns into a nightmare of death and panic for the boys.
+“Lord Of The Flies” is a stimulating piece of literature that gives a brutal portrait of human nature.

 “The Princess Bride” is a masterpiece by William Goldman.
-The tale is about a handsome farm boy, who, aided by a gentle giant and drunken swordsman rescues Buttercup, a beautiful princess.
-The book has everything that teenagers like- lots of good and evil men, a few giants, thrill, love, romance and even miracles.
+The tale is about a handsome farm boy, who, aided by a gentle giant and drunken swordsman, rescues Buttercup, a beautiful princess.
+The book has everything that teenagers like – good and evil men, giants, thrill, love, romance and even miracles.

 - Mystery Books For Teens